 Better Response: I feel mad when you borrow my favorite shirt without asking because it is mine and I wanted to wear it today.
 Please ask me before borrowing my things.

-We use the handout at this link when discussing "I" statements with individuals with Down syndrome.
+We use the handouts at this link when discussing "I" statements with individuals with Down syndrome.
 We remind them that being able to use "I" statements effectively and consistently takes practice.
 In our social skills groups, we help individuals with Down syndrome work up to "I" statements.
 Before learning about "I" statements, we work on:

 Identifying triggers (i.e., situations that make us feel certain emotions)